konveyor/kantra/README.md

 ## Installation

 To install kantra, download the executable for your platform and add it to the path.

+Note: For Mac you might get a "Apple could not verify" error message.
+If you do you can run `xattr -d com.apple.quarantine kantra` to have Apple trust the `kantra` binary.

 ### Downloading stable release